Jhanvig-13/Smart-Dustbin/README.md

 ### **Step 2: Upload the Code**
 - Open **Arduino IDE**.
--  Copy & paste `aurdino_code.txt` into the editor.
+-  Copy & paste `arduino_code.txt` into the editor.
 - Select the **correct board & COM port** in *Tools* menu.
 - Click **Upload** to flash the code to Arduino.